0xc60f/0xc60f.github.io/src/content/blog/setting-up-nitter-with-nginx.md

 test: wget -nv --tries=1 --spider http://127.0.0.1:8080 || exit 1
 ```
 This just tests the homepage to make sure it's alive, so it does the job fine.
+Another line I'd recommend changing for now is changing the "ports" line to `8080:8080`.
+This is so that we can publicly access it
+for testing.
+We'll change it back to `127.0.0.1:8080:8080` once we set up a reverse proxy with Nginx.

 Next, you'll want to take your Twitter account's credentials and insert them in [the linked sh file](/assets/setting-up-nitter-with-nginx/twitter-auth.sh).
 You can look in the code and check them to make sure your credentials are safe, but it just logs into Twitter by making API calls and getting the authorization token.